 Glycolic acid, chemically represented as C2H4O3, is the smallest alpha-hydroxy acid (AHA), making it highly effective at penetrating the skin.
 Its molecular structure allows it to easily pass through the skin's outer layer, the stratum corneum, and reach the deeper layers where it can stimulate collagen production and promote cell regeneration.
 This penetration is what makes glycolic acid so effective, but it's also a factor in the safety considerations for pregnant women.

 The history of using acids for skin rejuvenation dates back to ancient times, with Cleopatra reportedly using sour milk (containing lactic acid, another AHA) for her beauty regimen.
-However, the modern use of glycolic acid in skincare began in the 1970s when dermatologists discovered its potential for treating various skin conditions.
+Still, the modern use of glycolic acid in skincare began in the 1970s when dermatologists discovered its potential for treating various skin conditions.
 Since then, it has become a staple ingredient in many skincare products, thanks to its proven efficacy and relatively low risk of side effects when used correctly.

 Trends and Latest Developments

 Another important development is the growing focus on barrier-supporting ingredients in skincare products.
-During pregnancy, the skin barrier can become compromised due to hormonal changes and increased sensitivity.
+Consider this: during pregnancy, the skin barrier can become compromised due to hormonal changes and increased sensitivity.
 Using products that contain ingredients like ceramides, hyaluronic acid, and niacinamide can help to strengthen the skin barrier, reducing the risk of irritation and improving the skin's overall health.
 When using glycolic acid, it's especially important to incorporate barrier-supporting ingredients into your routine to help mitigate any potential side effects.

 Tips and Expert Advice